- This event has passed.

 Individualized learning is referred to by Culatta (2016) as “learning experiences in which the pace of learning is adjusted to meet the needs of individual students.”
 It’s one of the major areas of concentration within personalized learning and requires significant changes to school as we know it, moving from a seat-time model to one focused on true competency.

 Sound intimidating?
-Join us for an introduction to individualized learning where Gene Kerns, Ed.D. will address the following questions:
+Watch an introduction to individualized learning where Gene Kerns, Ed.D. addresses the following questions:

 - What are the three major components of individualized learning?